ExGS: Extreme 3D Gaussian Compression with Diffusion Priors: Supplement

-\paragraph{Outdoor benchmarks at 3\% and 5\% ratios.} Figure~\ref{fig:mip_outdoor} shows additional results on \textbf{Mip-NeRF360} at extreme ratios $r{=}0.03$ and $r{=}0.05$.
+Fig.~\ref{fig:mip_outdoor} shows additional results on Mip-NeRF360 at extreme ratios $r{=}0.03$ and $r{=}0.05$.
 Despite aggressive compression, the combination of mask-guided conditioning and one-step diffusion maintains coherent geometry and suppresses color drift in low-texture regions, demonstrating robustness in challenging outdoor scenes.